celo-org/docs/docs/developer-resources/testnet-wallet.md

 :::tip

-Skip to [Step 3](#step-3-import-account-to-wallet-for-options-2--3) to connect your accounts to your wallet.
+Continue to [import your acccounts to your wallet](#import-account-to-wallet-for-options-2--3) to continue.

 :::